-- (a) The license issued under this Article shall be renewed every year, upon proof of rabies vaccination. - (b) County residents who are sixty-five (65) years of age or older may obtain a permanent license for up to three cats or dogs, or any combination thereof, at no cost.
+(a) The license issued under this Article shall be renewed every year, upon proof of rabies vaccination.

+(b) County residents who are sixty-five (65) years of age or older may obtain a permanent license for up to three cats or dogs, or any combination thereof, at no cost; provided that this permanent license shall be limited to no more than three animals per household.
 County residents may obtain a permanent license at no cost for a bona fide seeing-eye or aid dog.